-We all loved the feeling the first time we got our brand new Toshiba, right?
-It was super fast, and everything seems responds quickly.
+We all loved the feeling the first time when we got our brand new Toshiba, right?
+It was lighting fast, and everything responded quickly.
 But over time, it started to slow down.

-It's normal for any PC to run slightly slower.
-However, if your Toshiba became slow in a faster pace, worse yet, it kept freezing and you often had to give it a hard reboot.
-Then something's wrong.
+Well, it's quite normal for a PC to run slightly slower.
+I mean, any PCs.
+However, if your Toshiba became slow too quick, worse yet, it kept freezing and you often had to give it a hard reboot.
+Then something is definitely wrong.

-Why does a Toshiba laptop run slow or keep freezing?
+Why does a Toshiba laptop run slow or keep hanging?

 In general, the causes range from system software issues to hardware problems.
-For a relatively new Toshiba laptop, poor system maintenance is usually the primary reason.
-For an old one, the outdated hardware is the culprit.
-Here are some common reasons:
+If your Toshiba laptop is relatively new, poor system maintenance is usually the primary reason.
+For an older laptop, outdated hardware is often the culprit.
+Here are some detailed causes: